Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

 Description:
     Holds user account data tuples containing: 'Username', 'Password', 'First_Name', 'Last_Name', and 'Email'.
     User_Account is populated from the submission form on the Create Account page.
-    Username and Password are verified in this table to grant the user access to the rest of the application.
+    Username and Password are verified using this table to grant access to the rest of the application.
 Field Descriptions:
     Username, VARCHAR(32) - Primary Key
     Password, VARCHAR(16)